IbrohimRasulov/Form-with-Net-Ninja/README.md

 # Submit form

-> This a sample submittion form style.
+> This is a sample submission form style.

 ![screenshot](./app_screenshot.png)

-> I build this project with [The Net Ninja](https://youtu.be/HiHHvTcHiEk).
+> I build this project with [The Net Ninja](https://youtu.be/HiHHvTcHiEk), and we changed default form styles making it more user friendly and interesting.
+Form page is fully responsive for all kind of devices.

 ## Built With

 - HTML5, CSS3
 - No frameworks
-- GitHib pages, Vs code, Live Server
+- GitHub pages, VS Code, Live Server

 ## Live Demo